kaiorosa1/100-days-of-code/r1-log.md

 I've worked on Rodrigo's portfolio and create and started working on the motion_graphics.html.
 Worked on some React challenges on FCC.

+### R1D68

+Worked on Rodrigo's portfolio and created a grid for the motion_graphics.html.
+I'm taking my time to build this portfolio to learn and get comfortable with CSS grid and flexbox and other technologies I'll be using throughout this project.
+I worked on some React challenges on FCC.